Galadon123/AWS-EKS-Labs/EKS Labs/Lab 04/README.md

     - The EXTERNAL-IP field will show the DNS name of the Classic Load Balancer.

-   - Paste the URL into your web browser to access the Flask application.
+   - Copy and Paste the URL into your web browser to access the Flask application.

       ```sh
       http://a535c28b241a042849b91065c6a53545-64277239.ap-southeast-1.elb.amazonaws.com/
       ```
-   - You should see the flask-app UI.
+   - You should see the flask application.

       ![](https://github.com/Konami33/AWS-EKS-Labs/raw/main/EKS%20Labs/Lab%2004/images/image-9.png)